whats-in-data/DS_Course3_Project/README.md

-Instructions to run the script do the following:
+Instructions to run the script:

   source ("run_analysis.R")